Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 14 Agustus 2025 01.40.13 UTC
+- WIB: Kamis, 14 Agustus 2025 02.23.48 UTC
-- WITA: Kamis, 14 Agustus 2025 02.40.13 UTC
+- WITA: Kamis, 14 Agustus 2025 03.23.48 UTC
-- WIT: Kamis, 14 Agustus 2025 03.40.13 UTC
+- WIT: Kamis, 14 Agustus 2025 04.23.48 UTC

 Kutipan Inspiratif:
-"Technology without hatred can be a blessing.
-Technology with hatred is always a disaster."
+"The size of your problems is nothing compared with your ability to solve them.
+Dont overestimate your problems and underestimate yourself."

-Kategori: technology
+Kategori: motivational